clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/basic_web_development.md

 entry's key is a column name (as a Clojure keyword), and its value is the value for that column.

-You can try the code out in the `comment` form by evaluating the expressions in -- and you should see the same results as the inline comments show.
+You can try the code out in the `comment` form by evaluating each expression in it, and you should see the same results as the inline comments show.

 You can also try those calls yourself in a standalone REPL, if you like: